thisisashugupta/roundup-savings-locker/README.md

 # 🧠 Roundup Savings

-**Roundup Savings** is a minimal web app that demonstrates how to install Locker’s *round-up savings module* on a smart account using Account Abstraction (ERC‑4337/7579).
+**Roundup Savings** is a minimal web app that demonstrates how to install Locker’s *round-up savings module* on a smart account using Account Abstraction (ERC‑4337/6900).
 It lets users connect a wallet, deploy a smart account, and install a savings automation plugin — enabling automatic micro-savings on every transaction.

 Built with **Next.js**, **Viem**, **Capsule**, and **AccountKit**, the project integrates modular accounts and Locker's ERC‑6900 savings logic.

 ## 🚀 Features

 * 🔐 Connect Ethereum wallet via Capsule
-* 🧱 Deploy a smart account (ERC‑7579)
-* 💰 Install Locker's savings plugin
+* 💰 Install Locker's savings plugin (ERC-6900)
 * 📊 View wallet and smart account balances

 ## 🛠️ Setup